iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Global Lipschitz Gradient, Strong Smoothness, Equivalence and Implications.md

 ---
 ### **Proof of Proposition 1**

 We prove that Lipchitz gradient implies smoothness (condition 1) and conditions 2.
 Let $f$ be a function whose gradient is globally Lipschitz.
-Let's start it with Cauchy Schwart and $x, y\in \mathbb E$:
+Let's start it with Cauchy Schwartz and $x, y\in \mathbb E$:

 $$
 \begin{aligned}